 These are some of the questions that we answer in this Curiosities of Medical History feature.

-While the original notions of female hysteria extend far into the history of medicine and philosophy, this diagnostic became popular in the 18th century.
+While the original notions of female hysteria extend far into the

 In 1748, French physician Joseph Raulin described hysteria as a “vaporous ailment” — affection vaporeuse in French — an illness spread through air pollution in large urban areas.